You can learn to lend a caring ear with powerful listening!

 I add; it is about kindness and seeking to understand.
-My own experience is with our daughter Kelly, who spent a great deal of time in jail over an eleven year period.
+My own experience is with our daughter Kelly, who spent a great deal of time going in and out of jail over an eleven year period.
+That period ended when I really listened and built her trust.
 Listening works when it draws a circle that takes the other in.
 Listening has the power to create a sense of emotional safety, understanding, and connection.
 One of the best ways to demonstrate that care is to seek to understand with out judgment.

-Just this month I received a letter from a twenty-something young woman who has just spent seven years in jail.
+Recently I received a letter from a twenty-something young woman who was sentences to seven long years in prison.
 She had just finished reading Kelly’s and my book, Love Her As She Is: Lessons from a Daughter Stolen by Addictions.

 She wrote, “I have not had the chance to really get to know myself as well as I wanted.
 Something attracted me to read your book.
 As I read it, I realized I related to it, in so many ways.
 My mom and dad tried to raise me good but instead I chose the gang life. . .
 I would love to get out and do public speaking to youth.
 I have already done public speaking to five hundred high school students.
 When I finished reading your book, I wanted to just give you thanks for understanding an addict’s point of view.
 May you be blessed in more ways than one.”

 I have several hopes for my new and young friend.
 I hope my response reaches her before her release this month.
-I hope she finds one or more wise people who can really listen, who can ask open ended questions, and support her in getting to know herself.
+I hope she finds one or more wise and emotionally safe people who can really listen, who can ask open ended questions, and support her in getting to know herself.

 Perhaps her gift will be to speak to auditoriums filled with youth.
 Often times our survival of the worst of times and our worst mistakes become our offering to others.
-But that will more likely happen if she finds that person or people who will provide the mirror for her to do the transformative work required.
+But that will more likely happen if she finds that person or people who will provide the mirror for her to do the required transformational work.

 My last hope is that she one day demonstrate her resilience which is revealed in her message to me.
 She wants to survive and even thrive from the adversity she has faced.
-Indeed, perhaps one day she will provide to another that kind listening that not only benefits prisoners, but all of us.
+Indeed, perhaps one day she will provide the kind of listening that not only benefits prisoners, but all of us.